 Garnish with chopped cilantro and enjoy with buttered toast, paratha or as-is!

-If you can't find Pav Bhaji Masala, use an equal amount of garam masala instead.
+If you can't find Pav Bhaji Masala, skip it or use half the quantity of garam masala instead.

 Always add the cilantro at the end to preserve the fresh flavor and bright green color.

 Not a fan of eggs?
-Make Paneer Bhurji by replacing the eggs with 2 cups crumbled paneer (Indian cottage cheese).
-Once you add the paneer to the skillet, cook for only 2-3 minutes at medium-high heat.
-It's best not to overcook the paneer, as it will become rubbery and chewy.
+Make Paneer Bhurji by replacing the eggs with 2 cups of crumbled paneer (Indian cottage cheese).

-Note: The nutrition facts below are my estimates and does not include buttered toast or paratha.
-If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.
+Note: The nutrition facts below are my estimates and do not include accompaniments.
+If you follow any diet plan, I recommend cross-checking with your preferred nutrition calculator.